 Plaikni Falls Trail is a 2 mile lightly trafficked out and back trail located near Chiloquin, Oregon that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 The trail begins with old growth fir and hemlock forest all around which provide a nice bit of shade.
 Plaikni Falls trail is a pleasant hike and relatively easy at 1.1 miles to the waterfall (2.2 miles round trip).
 The only real issue for most is that because its so short, its difficult to get away from other people if youre looking for a bit of solitude it can get congested.
 The trail travels through the trees and along rocky bluffs until it hits Sand Creek where it opens up to wildflowers and lush vegetation at the base of Plaikni Falls.